-It is possible to receive a brand new item a year before receiving an item that has sat around in a warehouse for over a year.
-Then, you will probably use the newer item first, because you received it a year earlier and assume it is older.
+It is possible to receive a brand new item right after it is manufactured, but it is also possible that item has already sat in a store or a warehouse for a long time before you even received it.
+When you receive a brand new product and six months later get the same item, but that item has sat unsold in a store for a year, the one you received earlier is actually newer.
+You would probably not know though unless you checked.
+Then, you will probably use the one that arrives first, because you received it a sim months earlier and assume it is older.
 I’ve even had retailers send me products that are already expired before they arrive to my house.
 Some listed expiration dates while others did not.
 The ones where the date was clearly listed are always more upsetting when they arrive obviously expired.
 I realize retailers will not randomly check expired products not labeled with dates before sending them.
 In a world where products are not always fresh, you must be diligent.

 If I choose to use a sunscreen past its expiration date, I only use it for quick trips in and out of the sun.
 I also only go a month or two out, because I am not as brave as Dr. Burke.
 These are trips where I usually would not add any body sunscreen and hop from shadow to shadow to avoid as much sun as possible.
 I never skip sunscreen on my face whether I am going out or not.
 If I have to leave the house at the last-minute, I am ready to go.
 Thus, I use products with sunscreen in the morning regardless.
 My thought is if even some of the ingredients are still working, that is better than nothing.
 I will not use sunscreen even one day past the expiration date if I will be in the sun for any real-time.
 Why?
 My skin burns easily, and my Dad has skin cancer.